TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

-### "Pooled ride sharing has significantly higher driver utilization"
+### "Pooled ridesharing has significantly higher driver utilization"

 We hypothesized that, relative to dedicated drivers, pooled drivers would not have to wait between calls to pick somebody up.
 Instead, by constantly picking up and dropping off groups of passengers, they would rarely have zero passengers.